-Deploying software built for a 104-person behemoth with a team of six may be wasteful and overwhelming – if not cost-prohibitive.
+Deploying in house legal department software built for a 104-person behemoth with a team of six may be wasteful and overwhelming – if not cost-prohibitive.

 Not all in-house legal teams need costly and complex enterprise legal management software solutions.
-With modern matter management, small teams can achieve the same results as big corporate teams, with solutions that are scaled appropriately for them.
+With modern matter management, small legal teams can achieve the same results as big corporate teams, with a matter management solution that scales appropriately for them.
 Month-to-month pricing options allow you to pay for what you need without a locked-in contract, and intuitive installation means many Legal Departments can set up, customize and launch the legal software themselves – without consultants or, often, the IT team.

 2. Shop for specificity

-They may be popular and effective in other areas of your organization, but general “project management” software is neither built for specific Legal Department workflows, nor built to complement Legal Department tools, such as document management systems.
+They may be popular and effective in other areas of your organization, but general “project management” software is neither built for specific Legal Department workflows, nor built to complement in house legal counsel software, such as document management systems.

-Look for modern matter management software built with a pure focus on in-house legal needs and developed by people who have been in your proverbial shoes.
+Look for a cloud based legal management software built with a pure focus on in-house legal needs and developed by people who have been in your proverbial shoes.
 Even more important, look for a technology vendor who serves legal teams like yours, so you can benefit from others’ ideas, hacks and best practices.

 3. Seek specific time-saving solutions

 Recall that 87 percent of in-house teams are bogged down by simple, repetitive, high-volume work.
-Look for modern matter management software solutions that make these more efficient.
+Look for a legal matter management software solution that make these more efficient.

-- Legal Intake and Triage: Dynamic, customized forms and templates can “pre-populate” information for reoccurring matters
+- Legal Intake and Triage: Dynamic, customized forms and templates can “pre-populate” information for reoccurring legal matters

 - Integrations: Out-of-the-box integrations with Outlook or Gmail allow you to open matters straight from your inbox